deepinsight/insightface/web-demos/swapping_discord/README.md

 ## ChangeLog

+**`2023-08-27`**
+1) **Enhanced GIF Quality**: Improved resolution, reduced noise, and enhanced sharpness for GIF outputs.
+This aims to provide a clearer and better visual experience.
+2) **Increased GIF Size Limit**: The maximum allowable GIF file size has been increased from 7MB to 10MB, allowing for more detailed and creative GIFs.
+3) **Extended Frame Limit for Pro Members**: Pro members can now utilize up to 75 frames for GIFs at a flat rate of 30 credits.
+This expands the possibilities for more complex and intricate GIFs.
+4) **GIF Support for Basic Members**: Basic members now have access to GIF support, limited to 20 frames at a cost of 20 credits.
+5) **URL Support for GIF**: Added the ability to directly work on GIFs using URL links, eliminating the need to download and re-upload GIF files.
+Provides an easier and faster way to create funny GIFs.
+6) For examples in detail, please jump to https://www.patreon.com/posts/88351201.

 **`2023-08-25`**
  Time Travel Has Never Been So Easy!
 Introducing Oldifying Faces.
   1) Use a saved face and transfer it into your target image, then apply the oldifying effect.
 For instance: